Skip to Content

 Titanic vs a Modern Cruise Ship Fleet – Comparison with Photos!

-The Titanic was the largest and most complex cruise ship when she set sail in 1912 but shipbuilding has changed a lot since she set sail.
+The Titanic was the largest and most state of the art cruise ship when she set sail in 1912, but shipbuilding has changed a lot during the last century.

-In this article, we will compare the length, height and tonnage of the Titanic to a variety of modern cruise ships.
+In this article, we will compare the length, height and tonnage of the Titanic to various modern cruise ships.

 Are Modern Cruise Ships Bigger Than The Titanic?

-The sinking of the Titanic happened over 100 years ago and although she was the largest ship at the time of her launch a lot has changed since.
-Almost all modern cruise ships are bigger than the Titanic was.
+The sinking of the Titanic happened over 100 years ago, and although she was the largest ship at the time of her launch, a lot has changed since.
+Almost all modern cruise ships are bigger than the Titanic.

 Photo: White Star Line